Instance-wise Occlusion and Depth Orders in Natural Scenes: Evaluation Metrics

-\textbf{Occlusion order recovery.} Occlusion order recovery.
 We evaluate the occlusion order of every instance pair using recall, precision, and F1 score.
 In particular, we report the accuracy of predicting which of the two instances is an occluder, as done in OrderNet\textsuperscript{M+I}~\cite{Zhu17cocoa} and PCNet-M~\cite{Zhan20deocclusion}.

 Recall is computed as the number of correctly predicted occluding orders divided by the number of ground truth occluding orders.
-Precision is the number of correctly predicted occluding order divided by the total number of predicted occluding orders.
-F1 score is the harmonic mean of the precision and recall.
-The equation of \emph{Recall}, \emph{Precision} and \emph{F1} score are defined as follows:
+Precision is the number of correctly predicted occluding orders divided by the total number of predicted occluding orders.
+F1 score is the harmonic mean of precision and recall.
+The equation of \emph{Recall}, \emph{Precision} and \emph{F1} score are defined as follows: where $o$ and $o'$ denote ground truth and predicted occlusion order, and $\mathbbm{1}$ is an indicator function.